NOVEL CORONAVIRUS & COVID-19

 This is an evolving situation at the national, state, and local levels.
 Agencies are working to provide updated information to the public as it becomes available.
 For general questions, please call 211.

 Status of County Facilities and Services

-To protect the health and safety of Linn County employees and the public, most Linn County facilities are closed to the general public through June 15, 2020.
-This extension aligns with Governor Reynold’s proclamation for statewide closures.
-The closure date may be modified as needed.
+To protect the health and safety of Linn County employees and the public, most Linn County facilities are closed to the general public through July 20, 2020 when the County plans to reopen most buildings by appointment only.
+This date may be modified as needed.

-Despite the closure, County staff are still working behind the scenes to help ensure minimal disruption to public services during this time.
+Despite the closure, County staff are still working on-site and remotely to help ensure minimal disruption to public services during this time.
 County staff and services remain available via phone, email, and online.
 Contact information for all County departments is available at LinnCounty.org.

 - Jean Oxley Linn County Public Service Center

 - Community Services Building – including Options of Linn County

 - Dr. Percy and Lileah Harris Building – with the exception of the Child Development Center as the Iowa Department of Human services is not recommending closure of childcare facilities at this time

 - Secondary Road Department

 - Wickiup Hill Learning Center